 Both you and your cosigner are equally responsible for making sure that payments are made on time.
 Similarly, you’re equally affected if a payment is missed.
 Missed payments can adversely impact your credit report and your cosigner's credit report.

 Learn more about the responsibilities of being a student loan cosigner.

-How to release a cosigner from a student loan
+How to release a cosigner from a private student loan

 Being a cosigner is a long-term commitment; they’re responsible for your student loan until it’s paid in full.
 But certain lenders let you apply to have your cosigner released from your private student loan after you’ve graduated, made a certain number of on-time principal and interest payments, and met certain credit requirements.
 Basically, you need to prove you can pay back the loan on your own.